 And on that note, bring a suitcase with some extra room—you’re gonna need it.

 Before you board your plane, go ahead and grab the conference app.
+Android users, get the app here.
 This is a must-have for managing your individual agenda, new contacts, notifications, and overall activities.

 But wait, there’s more… The app also puts a TON of logistical info right in your pocket.
 You can get maps of each campus area, manage badge access, find food and amenities, and even figure out how the heck to get around Boston.

 6. At a HubSpot conference, registration is everything

 If you have either the All-Access or VIP Pass, pre-register and reserve your sessions ahead of time for sure.
 In case you missed it, HubSpot allows attendees to reserve sessions in groups ordered by date of ticket purchase.
 Session reservations opened on August 1st, so don’t get sidelined from your INBOUND goals by missing out on the breakouts you have on your wishlist.